 Greetings!
 My name is Christopher Hohman and I am an junior dual degree student at St. Mary’s University-San Antonio studying history and public history.
 I enjoy writing and doing research on a variety of topics especially transatlantic ocean liners, European royalty, famous naval engagements, and local fire department history.

 I am a life long San Antonian who loves the San Antonio Spurs and enjoys learning about my city’s local history.
 My love for history developed from a very young age.
 My grandfather, “Papo,” shared many of his history books with me when I was still just a young boy.
 I was six years old when my mother bought me my first Titanic book, which I used to shove under my mother’s car seat before leaving for school.
 Thus began my life long passion for Titanic which occasionally bordered on obsession, and has expanded over the years to include other ocean liners and sea-going vessels as well.
-A great deal of the work showcased on this site reflects my passion for ocean liners and naval history.
+A great deal of the work showcased on this site reflects my passion for ocean liners and maritime and naval history.

 I remember the thrill of my middle school history classes where I learned about historical figures such as George Washington and Octavian of Rome.
 It was while I was in middle school that I realized just how passionate about history I was.
 I loved reading my textbook chapters, and I always performed well on tests and quizzes.
 My love for history followed me as I entered high school and was enhanced by my burgeoning love for reading, which developed in my final two years at Central Catholic High School.